JumpIfZero/public-wiki-and-bugs/commands.md

 has_toc: true
 ---

-{: .highlight-title }
-> Hey, Listen!
->
-> This wiki is not complete (yet).
-Please refer to the **Help** tab in the Kittykeys Editor, or to the JZ Plugins Discord server, for the most up-to-date information.

 # Commands in Kittykeys

 Commands are the heart of all scripts, they are the instructions that tell a script what to do next.